csc-training/geocomputing/R/roihu/README.md

 	* Fix the project name in the beginning of the file to match your CSC project name.
   	* `--ntasks=4` reserves 4 cores: `snow` and `future` with `cluster` option require one additional process for master process, so that if there are 3 mapsheets to process 4 cores have to be reserved
 	* `--mem-per-cpu=1000` reserves memory per core
-	* `srun apptainer_wrapper exec RMPISNOW --no-save --slave -f Calc_contours_future_cluster.R` starts `RMPISNOW` which enables using several nodes. `RMPISNOW` can not be tested from Rstudio.
+	* `srun RMPISNOW --no-save --slave -f Calc_contours_future_cluster.R` starts `RMPISNOW` which enables using several nodes. `RMPISNOW` can not be tested from Rstudio.
 *  [02_parallel_future/Calc_contours_future_cluster.R](02_parallel_future/Calc_contours_future_cluster.R)
 	* Note in the end of the script how cluster is started, processes divided to workers with `future-map()` and cluster is stopped.
 	* For loop has been removed, each worker calculates one file.
 	* Optional, compare to [03_parallel_snow/Calc_contours_snow.R](03_parallel_snow/Calc_contours_snow.R). `future` package takes care of exporting variables and libraries to workers itself, in `snow` and `parallel` it is user's responsibility.

-* Submit the parallel job to Puhti
+* Submit the parallel job to Roihu
 ```
 cd ../02_parallel_future
 sbatch parallel_batch_job_future_cluster.sh